Your Toilet May Be Cleaner Than Your Kitchen Sink

 According to WebMD:

-“Although the mere thought of retrieving anything from your toilet bowl may be enough to make you sick, your toilet may be cleaner than your kitchen sink”, says Eileen Abruzzo, director of infection control at Long Island College Hospital of Brooklyn, New York.
+“Although the mere thought of retrieving anything from your toilet bowl may be enough to make you sick, your toilet may be cleaner than your kitchen sink.”

 Food scraps and particles from plates left to soak, or rinsed from dirty dishes can serve as a breeding ground for bacteria, including E. coli and salmonella.
 These bacteria and germs can transfer to your hands, which then will be transferred to your food items when you handle them.